grimme-lab/xtb_docs/source/optimization.rst

    > xtb inp.xyz --opt

-Firstly, a singlepoint calculation is performed.
+A singlepoint calculation is performed.
 Then, the optimization setup is printed:

 .. code:: bash